What Is the Difference Between C Corp and S Corp?

 - Salaried Employee-Shareholders.
 S corporations are required to pay their employee-shareholders a reasonable salary.
 In an effort to prevent S corp employee-shareholders from evading payroll taxes, the IRS enforces this rule vigorously.
 C corps, on the other hand, can decide not to pay employee-shareholders a “reasonable” salary or any salary at all.

 A good tax lawyer in your state can help you to weigh the pros and cons of C corps and S corps.
 If you need help with C corps and S corps, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.